-Legal way and you are a documented OFW, so whatever happens to you abroad, the consulate and embassy will be informed of your whereabouts.
-The Phil Govt. will help you if you will be in trouble, will repatriate you if there is a problem in your location and will represent you in court if you have committed a crime.
+Follow the proper way, and you are a documented OFW, so whatever happens to you abroad, the consulate and embassy will be informed of your whereabouts.
+The Phil Govt. will help you if you are in trouble, will repatriate you if there is a problem in your location and will represent you in court if you have committed a crime.

-The salary is pegged and you cannot negotiate unless you are a topnotch executive that you can command your price with the employer.
+The salary is pegged, and you cannot negotiate unless you are a topnotch executive that you can command your price with the employer.
 But even if you signed the agreed salary on the contract, some employers still reduce the amount when you joined them.
 I knew someone who was hired as a private nurse from the local agency in the Phils.
-And when she arrived in Middle East, she becomes an all around housemaid of the family apart from taking care of the old Arab woman.
+And when she arrived in the Middle East, she becomes an all-around housemaid of the family apart from taking care of the old Arab woman.

-Another case was a Pinoy who signed a contract to become a private butler for a sheik and it turned out to be just a common local Arab who employed him as a plain houseboy.
+Another case was a Pinoy who signed a contract to become a private butler for a sheik, and it turned out to be just an ordinary local Arab who employed him as a plain houseboy.

-Although they can always opt to go out of contract, it is a hassle when you are being deported back to Manila for unfit job or overqualified post.
-You have to wait for that employer to sponsor your repatriation ticket and you go home penniless and frustrated.
+Although they can always opt to go out of contract, it is a hassle when you are being deported back to Manila for the unfit job or overqualified post.
+You have to wait for that employer to sponsor your repatriation ticket, and you go home broke and frustrated.

-You need to go through a lot of documentation process, pay for your Health Exam, apply for NBI, Police Clearance, authentication of your academic documents, and attend Pre-Departure Seminar.
-I know someone who was hired directly online and was given a job offer and employment visa, so he hired a local agency to process the requirements to make it a like a locally hired staff, only to find out that he has to do it by himself and he needs to pay the local agency at least 10% of the salary in the contract.
-So he ended up paying P100,000.00 for the agency for using their name and paper, but he did all the things from clearances to medical exam and PDOs.
+You need to go through a lot of documentation process, pay for your Health Exam, apply for NBI, Police Clearance, authentication of your academic documents, and attend the Pre-Departure Seminar.
+I know someone who was hired directly online and was given a job offer and employment visa, so he hired a local agency to process the requirements to make it a like a locally employed staff, only to find out that he has to do it by himself.
+He needs to pay the local agency at least 10% of the salary in the contract.
+So he ended up paying P100,000.00 for the agency for using their name and paper, but he did all the things from clearances to medical exams and PDOs.

 VISIT VISA/TOURIST VISA

-So easy to go abroad using a visit visa that could be sponsored by your family members, relatives or friends.
-Sometimes they can get away by pretending that their friend is their relative, all you need to present to immigration officer in NAIA is how you are being related.
-If you have the same last name, or middle name, then you are all good.
+So easy to go abroad using a visit visa that could be sponsored by your family members, relatives, or friends.
+Sometimes they can get away by pretending that their friend is their relative; all you need to present to the immigration officers in NAIA is how you are being related.
+If you have the same last name or middle name, then you are all good.
 If not, then act like a real tourist, get ready with hotel bookings, show money, credit cards, etc.

-If you go by visit visa, most likely you will be harassed by Immigration officials because they look at all Pinoys who will go to UAE as tourist who will apply jobs.
+If you go by visit visa, most likely, you will be harassed by Immigration officials because they look at all Pinoys who will go to UAE as a tourist who will apply for jobs.
 They will use the law for human trafficking to scare you.
 If you are confident, and you know how to answer their queries, maybe they will allow you.
-But majority of Pinoys have been barred from travel on their first time with Immigration because they didn’t know what to answer and what to show to prove that they will go there as tourist.
-Other corrupt immigration officers will ask the passenger for money ranging from 10thou to 50thou through a middleman.
-Some passengers are ready to pay but others are offloaded and crying as they head back home.
+But the majority of Pinoys have been barred from travel on their first time with Immigration because they didn’t know what to answer and what to show to prove that they will go there as a tourist.
+Other corrupt immigration officers will ask the passenger for money ranging from 10thou to 50thou through an intermediary.
+Some passengers are ready to pay, but others are offloaded and crying as they head back home.

 Jobs are so many to count if you are skilled and experienced.
-Jobs posting are everywhere, online, on FB groups, daily tabloids, signage’s and post on the walls.
-If you are not choosy then you can find one but with lower pay.
-If you have budget to maximize your visa into 3 months, you will find the job that you are looking for with a better package.
-You can change boss and company anytime when you see them on the first few days and they turned out to be bad employer.
+Jobs posting are everywhere, online, on FB groups, daily tabloids, signages, and post on the walls.
+If you are not choosy, then you can find one but with lower pay.
+If you have a budget to maximize your visa into three months, you will find the job that you are looking for with a better package.
+You can change the boss and company anytime when you see them in the first few days, and they turned out to be lousy employers.
 As long as you have not yet surrender your passport, you can always go and apply for a better company.
-They don’t process the employment visa on first few days not unless you give them your passport.
-For those who are jobless and bums in the Philippines, and got the chance to land in UAE via visit, jobs like office boys/girls, gasoline boys/girls, cleaners, salesman are heaven-sent for them as these are readily available if they are not picky.
+They don’t process the employment visa in the first few days, not unless you give them your passport.
+For those who are jobless and bums in the Philippines, and got the chance to land in UAE via visit, jobs like office assistants/girls, gasoline boys/girls, cleaners, salesman are heaven-sent for them as these are readily available if they are not picky.

-When your budget is limited and you want a job in the first month or two, you are pressured to accept any jobs that come your way even if you feel that you are overqualified or offered a lesser package.
-You will end up accepting a job for 2k-3k Dirhams (around P25k-37.5k) as sales staff, gasoline boy/girl, office boy/girl, cleaners, etc. This salary is not enough when your offer has no accommodation, food and transport allowance.
-Your net salary could go down to 500-700 Dirhams (P6k to 9k) if you spend for all living expenses.
-To have a decent life abroad, you need at least 5,000 Dirhams salary (P60k) because you will spend half of that to your accommodation, food, transport and simple luxury.
-We are talking here of just a level entry staff, not a supervisor or managers because they have their own salary bracket in UAE that is around 10k to 20k (P120k to 250k).
+When your budget is limited and you want a job in the first month or two, you are pressured to accept any situations that come your way even if you feel that you are overqualified or offered a lesser package.
+You will end up taking a job for 2k-3k Dirhams (around P25k-37.5k) as sales staff, gasoline boy/girl, office boy/girl, cleaners, etc. This salary is not enough when your offer has no accommodation, food and transport allowance.
+Your net pay could go down to 500-700 Dirhams (P6k to 9k) if you spend for all living expenses.
+To have a decent life abroad, you need at least 5,000 Dirhams salary (P60k) because you will spend half of that to your accommodation, food, transport, and pure luxury.
+We are talking here of just a level entry staff, not a supervisor or managers, because they have their salary bracket in UAE that is around 10k to 20k (P120k to 250k).

-Personally I don’t suggest to my friends to come to UAE on visit visa if they don’t have family member based in the country, because I don’t want to be blamed if they end up frustrated for not finding the job that fit them.
-I don’t want them to feel homesick if they are family-oriented people as there are too many Pinoys who has closed family ties.
-Another worry is the family that maybe broken as time goes by with all the temptations abroad.
+I don’t suggest to my friends to come to UAE on visit visas if they don’t have a family member based in the country, because I don’t want to be blamed if they end up frustrated for not finding the job that fit them.
+I don’t want them to feel homesick if they are family-oriented people as there are too many Pinoys who have close family ties.
+Another worry is the family that may be broken as time goes by with all the temptations abroad.
 I was just lucky that I have a sister who is a nurse in UAE for more than 20 years now.
-Since late 90’s she was persuading me to try my luck in the Middle East but I was adamant because I thought UAE is just another Saudi.
+Since the late 90’s, she was persuading me to try my luck in the Middle East, but I was adamant because I thought UAE is just another Saudi.

-And the rest is history as I joined a big local company owned by the richest Emirati in UAE.
-Until now whenever I am being asked by friends on their dreams of going abroad, I always tell them to better get a job offer with local agencies where you can command your price in front of the employer during interview.
+And the rest is history as I joined a prominent local company owned by the wealthiest Emirati in UAE.
+Until now, whenever friends are asking me on their dreams of going abroad, I always tell them to get better a job offer with local agencies where you can command your price in front of the employer during an interview.
 Finding a job in UAE on a visit visa is a combination of talent and luck.
 But if they have a relative willing to accommodate during their stay while looking for a job, then why not give a try.
-Your skill and experience is enough arms to get hired in UAE and you should know the real deal in salary package and cost of living before you ink a contract.
+Your skill and experience are enough arms to get hired in the UAE, and you should know the real deal in salary package and cost of living before you ink a contract.

 About the Author

-Ekim Toperi, is a Global Nomad, a 10-year Dubai veteran, has traveled to Mediterranean and Russian Territory for a cultural and winter experiment.
+Ekim Toperi, is a Global Nomad, a 10-year Dubai veteran, who has traveled to the Mediterranean and Russian Territory for a cultural and winter experiment.
 A civil engineer and a passionate Artist & Writer.
-A New Hero Awardee of BFFI, a Word-With-Friends Addict, a tennis enthusiast and freedom lover..
+A New Hero Awardee of BFFI, a Word-With-Friends Addict, a tennis enthusiast, and a freedom lover.